Maternity Photo Locations Near Durham to Celebrate Your Pregnancy

 One of the most magical times to shoot here is during the annual sunflower bloom in July.
 The tall, golden flowers create an incredible natural backdrop, which is especially special for moms expecting summer babies.

 Because Dix Park is so open, the light changes quickly, which means golden hour here can be breathtaking.
 I often recommend we start with a shaded area or historic building and then move into the fields as the sun starts to drop.
+Discover more about Dorothea Dix Park here.

 Tip: Bring water and comfortable shoes.
 The park is large, and we’ll likely walk to get the best variety of shots.